 Director, producer, screenwriter, artist, and journalist.
-Born in Austro-Hungary, Samuel "Billy" Wilder worked as a journalist in Berlin before turning to screenwriting.
+Born in Austro-Hungary, Samuel "Billy" Wilder (1906–2002) worked as a journalist in Berlin before turning to screenwriting.
 After Adolf Hitler came to power, Wilder moved to Paris and then to the United States, arriving in Hollywood in 1933.
-He received his first Academy Award® nomination as co-screenwriter of Ernst Lubitsch's screwball comedy "Ninotchka" (1939), starring Greta Garbo in her first comedic role.
+He received his first Academy Award nomination as co-screenwriter of Ernst Lubitsch's screwball comedy Ninotchka (1939), starring Greta Garbo in her first comedic role.

-All together, he won six Oscars® and was nominated for another 15, six for directing and nine for writing.
+Altogether, he won six Oscars and was nominated for another fifteen, six for directing and nine for writing.
 Wilder was honored with the AFI Life Achievement Award in 1986.

 Producer, screenwriter, director, and entrepreneur.
-Lucas graduated from the University of Southern California School of Cinematic Arts.
+George Lucas (b.
+1944) graduated from the University of Southern California School of Cinematic Arts.
 He won a student scholarship from Warner Bros. to study with Francis Ford Coppola, and in 1969, Coppola and Lucas formed the studio American Zoetrope.
-Its first project was Lucas's film "THX-1138" (1971), a full-length version of a film he had made as a student.
+Its first project was Lucas's film THX-1138 (1971), a full-length version of a film he had made as a student.

 Lucas also formed the very successful special effects studio Industrial Light & Magic and the post-production company Skywalker Sound.
 He was honored with a Life Achievement Award from the American Film Institute in 2005 and has been a major benefactor of his alma mater, the USC film school.
 In 2013, President Barack Obama awarded him the National Medal of Arts.